JacklyChen/JCrash/README.md

 If you want to do some extra processing after a crash occurs (perhaps to add more contextual data to the report), you can do so.

-However, you must ensure that you only use async-safe code, and above all else never call Objective-C code from that method!
+However, you must ensure that you only use async-safe code!
 There are many cases where you can get away with doing so anyway, but there are certain classes of crashes where handler code that disregards this warning will cause the crash handler to crash!
 Note that if this happens, JCrash will detect it and write a full report anyway, though your custom handler code may not fully run.

-Trade off: Custom crash handling code, but you must be careful what you put
+Trade off: Custom crash handling code, but you must be careful what you put in it!
-           in it!

 #### JCrash log redirection